First experiment 'editing' human embryos ignites ethical furor

-NEW YORK (Reuters) - Biologists in China reported carrying out the first experiment to alter the DNA of human embryos, igniting an outcry from scientists who warn against altering the human genome in a way that could last for generations.
+NEW YORK, April 23 (Reuters) - Biologists in China reported carrying out the first experiment to alter the DNA of human embryos, igniting an outcry from scientists who warn against altering the human genome in a way that could last for generations.

 The controversial technique is called CRISPR/Cas9, and represents a biological version of a word-processing program’s “find and replace” function.
 Scientists introduce enzymes that first bind to a mutated gene, such as one associated with disease, and then replace or repair it.